Consumer medicine information

 Use in hepatic impairment.

-Based on the experience with oral preparations of budesonide in patients suffering from late stage primary biliary cirrhosis (PBC) with hepatic cirrhosis an increased systemic availability of budesonide in all patients with severely impaired hepatic function is to be expected.
+While a reduced first pass effect in the liver for the budesonide is anticipated due to the rectal administration of the Budenofalk foam, based on the experience with oral preparations of budesonide in patients suffering from late stage primary biliary cirrhosis (PBC) with hepatic cirrhosis an increased systemic availability of budesonide in all patients with severely impaired hepatic function is to be expected.
 However, in patients with liver disease without hepatic cirrhosis oral budesonide in daily doses of 3 mg TID was safe and well tolerated.
 There is no evidence that a specific dose recommendation for patients with noncirrhotic liver diseases or only slightly impaired liver function is necessary.
 As the plasma levels of budesonide appear to be generally slightly higher with rectal budesonide, Budenofalk foam should be used only with caution in patients with hepatic impairment.

 Use in the elderly.